AdobeDocs/experience-manager-65.en/help/forms/developing/assigning-usage-rights.md

 **Retrieve a rights-enabled PDF document**

-You must retrieve a rights-enabled PDF document to retrieve information about the credential.
+Retrieve a rights-enabled PDF document to retrieve information about the credential.
 You can also retrieve information about a credential by specifying its alias; however, if you want to retrieve information about a credential that was used to apply usage rights to a specific rights-enabled PDF document, then you must retrieve the document.

 **Retrieve information about the credential**